oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 }
 ```
-The automatic canonical constructor is used for creating a sample `EndOfGame` in the method `getTestEndOfGame()`.
+The automatic canonical constructor is used for creating a sample `EndOfGame` in the method `createEndOfGame()`.
 In the `equalsTest()` above, `eog1` has the same state than `eog2`, so `eog1.equals(eog2)` is `true`.
 This also implies both instances have the same `hashCode`.
 Automatic read accessors have the same name and return type as the component.
 Note there is no `get*` prefix in the read accessor name, the same name as the component, as illustrated in the `accessorTest()`.